 Outside the Office

 I grew up in Mitchell, South Dakota.
 After spending four years stationed at Ft.
-Riley in Kansas, we are excited to be closer to family and make our home here in Nebraska.
+Riley in Kansas, we now enjoy being closer to family with our home here in Nebraska.
 My husband, Matt, and I have two beautiful children who keep our days full and our hearts fuller.
-Miles is five and Nora is three.
+Miles is seven and Nora is four.
 Our kids are particularly excited to be able to frequently visit the Henry Doorly Zoo!
 When I find free time, I like playing volleyball, spending time outdoors and enjoying time with my kids, reading or playing at the park.